Shopify/mobile-buy-sdk-ios/CheckoutAnywhere/docs/Integration/Integration Guide-template.markdown

 ## Error Handling

-Please ensure to verify the `error` object returned with every completion block.
+It's essential to verify the `error` object returned with every completion block.

 For example, if you were to complete a checkout **without an email**, the `error.userInfo` will be: